cloudmesh-community/fa19-516-144/project/report.md

 The Cloudmesh project lacks certain security capabilities and secure coding
 practices.
 General improvements are required to address three primary concerns.

-First, the code base requireds a general audit on all files using openssl.
+First, the code base requires a general audit on all files using openssl.
 Currently two files are responsible for the security protocols and usage of
 openssl.
 Namely the cloudmesh-cloud/cloudmesh/security/encrypt.py and
 cloudmesh-cloud/cms/management/configuration/security/encryption.py files.